 Open Positions in the Lab

-We are looking for a graduating senior with an interest in pursuing graduate research education in neuroscience, psychology, and/or medicine for a two year position in the Yale Department of Psychiatry.
-This is a salaried, academic position focused on training in human subjects research techniques.
-The post-graduate associate will work under the guidance of Dr. Alan Anticevic as well as receive mentoring from N3 Faculty, associate research scientists, post-docs and research assistants in the lab.
+The successful candidate will work under the guidance of Dr. Alan Anticevic as well as receive mentoring from N3 Faculty, associate research scientists, post-docs and research assistants in the lab.
 This is a salaried, academic position focused on training in human subjects research techniques.
 The postgraduate associate will receive individual instruction in recruitment, screening, and data collection for human subjects research in psychiatry and instruction in preprocessing and quality assurance of neuroimaging data while contributing to analytics studies.

-Postgraduate positions are open to those who have recently received a bachelor and/or master’s degree.
+Postgraduate positions are open to those who have recently received a bachelor and/or master’s degree (not doctoral degrees).
 An ideal candidate would have an interest in psychiatry, programming, psychology, cognitive neuroscience or related mental-health research.
 Excellent attention to detail required for data entry, processing, and quality control assessment.

 We are recruiting motivated and talented individuals for postdoctoral positions available in Dr. Anticevic's research group (see here for research areas) at the Department of Psychiatry, Yale University School of Medicine.
 Successful candidates are expected to play an active and independent role in one of our research areas.
 Our work broadly focuses on cognitive neuroscience of psychiatric illness with the focus on understanding cognitive and affective disturbances in processes such as working memory.
 Our group combines non-invasive neuroimaging with pharmacological manipulations as well as functional neuroimaging investigations of clinical populations such as schizophrenia.
 We emphasize close collaborations with other clinical and neuroimaging laboratories in the Department of Psychiatry.